Damian-chibuike/Outreachy-first-task/README.md

 ## Example

-This is a basic example which shows how to use helloWorld:
+This is a basic example which shows how to use top_ten:

 ``` r
 Top_ten <- function(x){